 Workflow: Promotion pipeline

-Both these pipelines run in parallel and are composed of different jobs.
+This pipeline run in parallel and is composed of different jobs.

 The promotion workflow can be described with following schema:

 Define the repository to be tested.
 RDO Trunk repositories are identified by a hash based on the upstream commit of the last built package.
 The content of these repos doesn't change over time.
 When a promotion pipeline is launched, it grabs the latest consistent hash repo and sets it to be tested in the following phases.

 - Deploy and test RDO.
 We run a set of jobs which deploy and test OpenStack

 using different installers and scenarios to ensure they behave as expected.
 Currently,

 there are following promotion testing method: